Council Members

 Tyler Davis is serving his first term as a Rothesay Councillor, bringing with him previous experience on the Town’s Planning Advisory Committee and Works and Utilities Committee.

 Tyler holds a Bachelor’s degree from Birmingham-Southern College and a Master’s in Public Administration from the University of Alabama at Birmingham.
-His career has spanned admissions counselling at Birmingham-Southern College, real estate, and his role as an Enrolment Officer at Selkirk College.
+His career has spanned recruitment and enrolment at Birmingham-Southern College and Selkirk College and real estate sales.

-Tyler lives in Rothesay with his husband, David Edwards, and their children, Ben and Ann.
-Outside of council work, you’ll likely find him on the pickleball or tennis court, hiking with family, or spending time with friends.
+Tyler lives in Rothesay with his husband and their two children.
+Outside of council work, you’ll likely find him playing pickleball or riding his road bike, hiking or at a playground with his family or spending time with friends.